Stephen137/Scottish-Index-of-Multiple-Deprivation/README.md

 The domains are calculated differently depending on the type of data used in each one.

 When comparing an index over time it is critical to ensure that the underlying methodology remains consistent from year to year as any changes will distort our analysis.
-From revoew of the detailed technical guidance the 2020 and 2016 indices share the same methodology.
+From review of the detailed technical guidance the 2020 and 2016 indices share the same methodology.
 For both these years the granularity is 6976 ***data zones***.

 ### Constructing the domains

-The income, employment and housing domains are created by summing counts of people and dividing by the appropriate population denominator (taken form the NRS Small Area Population Estimates (SAPE) or Census).
+The income, employment and housing domains are created by summing counts of people and dividing by the appropriate population denominator (taken from the NRS Small Area Population Estimates (SAPE) or Census).
 The crime domain and some indicators in the health and education domain also use SAPE.

 The `income domain` is constructed by adding all five income indicators and dividing by the 2017 mid-year total population from SAPE.
 Thus, the domain score is a simple percentage.